 'Tis the season.
 Can you hear the espresso machine firing up?
 Starbucks brought back its rockstar latte, the queen of froth, the obsession of millions — the Pumpkin Spice Latte.
 But if you don't want to drive to Starbucks and just fancy making it yourself at home, we have your back!

-Here's how to make a spicy, frothy pumpkin spice latte at home.
+Here's how to make a spicy, frothy Pumpkin Spice Latte at home.
 It's so easy, and you'll have enough to share with someone you truly love.
 Don't skip the whip.

-Last but not least, it's cheaper than those coffee shop drinks.
+An at-home PSL is also cheaper than those coffee shop drinks.
 As Kathryn says, "For those of us on a budget, those little cups of spicy goodness can add up.
 Making your own at home will not only save you money, but you can also enjoy them year-round.
 In addition, you have more control over the ingredients (especially the sugar), so you can tweak the recipe to your liking."

 — Faith, August 2014